LucasWilsonGit/AudioDesigner/Readme.md

 Requires a CMake version compatible with FetchDependency and  some other modern CMake features.
 Recommended CMake 3.15

-It may be necessary to specify -DWIN32 as a flag when building for windows platforms, I've not yet fully moved across to checking CMAKE_PLATFORM_NAME instead of using the deprecated platform variables.

 #### Enabling gpedit.msc on Windows:

 Run the following two commands in sequence: